 If you only have minor dullness, you might be able to restore your granite’s shine yourself with some off-the-shelf products.
 Make sure to check your warranty and your stone manufacturer’s guidelines before attempting this process on your own.

 There are a number of granite-safe soap film removers you can purchase that can restore some of your stone's shine.
 Make sure to use a pH neutral product that is safe for granite.
 These products do a good job covering small and large areas, but only for minor dullness related to hard water and soap deposits.

-Another option for small areas, you can try Stone Scrub or Acetone to remove residue.
+Another option for small areas is Stone Scrub or Acetone to remove residue.
 These are slightly abrasive liquid products that can be applied by hand or with a variable speed polisher/buffer.
 You will need to polish reseal your stone after using this product.

-There are also several polishing compounds on the market that are effective.
+There are several polishing compounds on the market that are effective.
 Make sure you select one for your stone’s specific color, and again ensure it is okay to use the product on your countertop by referring to your manufacturer's guidelines.
-Again, after buffing or polishing with a compound, you will need to reseal the granite.
+After buffing or polishing with a compound, you will need to reseal the granite.

-While some people polish and reseal their granite on their own, others opt to call a professional.
-Quality Granite does offer these services in the Wichita area.
-If you’d like to ensure your granite restoration is done correctly and without the hassle, give us a call to schedule and appointment.
+While some people polish and reseal their granite on their own, Quality Granite and Marble advises calling a professional.
+If you live in the Wichita area, call us to ensure your granite restoration is done correctly.

 If your countertops are damaged, badly dulled, if they've never been thoroughly cleaned or if they have etching, a professional can completely refinish and reseal the granite.